Hypothyroidism in Cats: Symptoms, Causes, and Treatment

 • Sensitivity to cold.
 Some can feel colder because of their impaired metabolism.
 You may see cats curling up in blankets and bedding.

 • Swelling in the neck (goiter).
-An enlarged thyroid gland can sometimes appear visible around the neck.
-This happens because the gland is struggling to produce thyroid hormones.
+An enlarged thyroid gland can sometimes appear visible around the neck, but it’s quite rare.

 How Is Hypothyroidism in Cats Diagnosed?